-The rate of inflation continued to remain below 1% recording 0.9% in July 2021.
-The upward pressure on inflation was primarily contributed by the growth in the price of dairy products and tobacco.
-The price of tobacco rose due to additional duties imposed on specific tobacco products in July 2020.
+The rate of inflation remained below 1% recording 0.4% in August 2021.
+As such, contribution towards upward pressure on inflation stemmed mainly from the growth in price of dairy related products, vegetables and tobacco.
+Meanwhile, the upward pressure on inflation from the base effect of additional duties imposed on specific tobacco products in July 2020 had begun to wane during the period.
 On the other hand, the most significant negative contributor was information and communication services during this period.

-In July 2021, the volume of fish exports increased significantly when compared with July 2020.
-This was mainly driven by a significant increase in fresh, chilled, or frozen skipjack tuna exports and increase in exports of other fresh, chilled, or frozen tuna.
+In August 2021, the volume of fish exports increased by 46.8% when compared with August 2020.
+This was mainly driven by a significant increase in fresh, chilled, or frozen yellow fin tuna exports.

 Real GDP growth

-Real GDP is projected to decline severely by 29.3% in 2020 according to the moderate case growth forecast scenario, underpinned by a sharp decline in tourism sector and related sectors such as wholesale and retail trade; construction and real estate; as well as transport and communication.
-Going forward, real GDP is projected to grow by 13.5% in 2021.
+Real GDP is now estimated to decline severely by 33.5% in 2020 the due to the impact of COVID-19 pandemic.
+This is underpinned by a sharp decline in tourism sector and related sectors such as wholesale and retail trade; construction and real estate; as well as transport and communication.
+Going forward, real GDP is projected to grow by 20.8% in 2021.

 Total revenue and grants